dustpole/dustpole.github.io/README.md

-# dustpole.github.io
-Honorable Monkey
+# Honorable Monkey

-Future home of Blue Team Scripts.
+Future home of some honorable Blue Team Scripts.